Elementary Sorting

 Stability

-When a sequence contains elements that compare as equal, there is a choice: should the algorithm preserve the original relative order of equal elements, or is any arrangement of equal elements acceptable?
+When a sequence contains elements that compare as equal, there is a choice: should the algorithm preserve the original relative order of equal elements, or is potentially re-arranging these equal elements acceptable?

 A sorting algorithm is stable if, whenever two elements and satisfy and in the input, then appears before in the output.